aplbrain/grandiso-cloud/README.md

 > <small>\* You may discover that "infinite" here is predominantly bounded by your wallet, which is no joke.</small>

-For an overview of the algorithm at work here, see [docs/algorithm.md](docs/algorithm.md).
+For an overview of the algorithm and cloud architecture at work here, see [docs/algorithm.md](docs/algorithm.md).

 # Preparation